Zamzar

 Zamzar is an online file converter and compressor, created by brothers Mike and Chris Whyley in England in 2006.
 It allows users to convert files online, without downloading a software tool, and supports over 1,200 different conversion types.
-Since its formation, the service has converted over 510 million files for users from 245 different countries, including Antarctica.
+Since its formation, the service has converted over 510 million files for users from 245 different countries.
 The service supports the conversion of documents, images, audio, video, e-Books, CAD files and compressed file formats.